andrea-ragalzi/django-course-2/README.md

 second project of pymyke00 course

 ## Practical test description
-- Play a part of an application for managing the database of a library.
+- Play a part of an application for managing the database of a library
 - There are three entities: book, author and genre
 - Genre attributes: name
 - Author attributes: first name, last name and country